Usernamejwle/process-governor/docs/tips'n'tricks/audio.md

 ### Saving the Settings

-Once all the rules are configured, save them by pressing the **Save** button.
-Then you can close the rules configurator.
+Once all the rules are configured, save them by pressing the **Apply** button.
+Then you can close Settings.
 After that, the program will regularly apply the rules to the corresponding processes and manage PC resources.

 ## Conclusion